promptmike/github-learn-notes/github-foundations-part-1-of-2/05-introduction-to-github-copilot/unit-3-of-7-interact-with-copilot.md

 # Interact with Copilot

+> 📘 Note: These notes follow a two-line progressive summary method.
+> The apparent repetition is intentional — each line consolidates previous material to reinforce recall.

-Copilot has features and capabilities that may not be obvious Learning Copilot features can improve productivity
+Copilot has features and capabilities that may not be obvious
+> Learning Copilot features can improve productivity

-There are various ways to trigger Copilot and shortcuts you can use Multiple Copilot features, shortcuts and triggers can help you code faster
+There are various ways to trigger Copilot and shortcuts you can use
+> Multiple Copilot features, shortcuts and triggers can help you code faster

 ## Inline suggestions

-The most immediate form of Copilot assistance is inline suggestions Copilot watches you code and autocompletes to make inline suggestions
+The most immediate form of Copilot assistance is inline suggestions
+> Copilot watches you code and autocompletes to make inline suggestions

-To accept a Copilot suggestion, press `Tab` or `>`, to reject it press `Esc` or just keep typing Copilot watches you code and offers suggestions ahead of you in greyed out text which you can accept or reject
+To accept a Copilot suggestion, press `Tab` or `>`, to reject it press `Esc` or just keep typing
+> Copilot watches you code and offers suggestions ahead of you in greyed out text which you can accept or reject

-Inline suggestions are especially useful when you are doing repetitive tasks or boilerplate Copilot offers suggestions so you can autocomplete boilerplate or repetitive tasks
+Inline suggestions are especially useful when you are doing repetitive tasks or boilerplate
+> Copilot offers suggestions so you can autocomplete boilerplate or repetitive tasks

 ## Command palette